Live in New York? We’ve Got 10 Ways to Make Big Money in the Big Apple

 Finally, your car must be a four-door, seat at least four passengers (excluding the driver), be registered in-state and be covered by in-state insurance.

-2. List a Room for Rent on Airbnb
+3. List a Spare Room on Airbnb

 Have a spare room?
 Might as well try to earn some money by listing it on Airbnb.